Joystream/orion/docs/developer-guide/tutorials/authentication-api.md

     - `timestamp` must be current timestamp in miliseconds
     - `action` must be `login`

-    In response you'll get `accountId` which you should store locally (for example, in local storage)
+    In response you'll get the `accountId` of the logged in account.
+You can always check the data associated with the logged in account using the [`accountData` GraphQL query](#retrieve-logged-in-gateway-account-data).

 ### Store encrypted seed for the duration of the session